scottgriv/javascript-image_carousel/README.md

 > [!NOTE]
 > This project is an extension of my [PHP Display Solution](https://github.com/scottgriv/php-display_solution) project, which is a simple script that cycles through image files in a declared directory for informative displays.
 The [Image Carousel](https://github.com/scottgriv/javascript-image_carousel) project adds the ability to upload and organize images for display without having to manually edit the file names in their directory.

-> [!WARNING]
-> Currently, the ability to retrieve previously uploaded images is not available.
-If you want to change the images being displayed, you will need to upload new images and arrange them in the order you want them to be displayed.
-> There is also a known bug when reordering the images and saving them, without touching the images and dragging them, the number may not get correctly set in the `uploads` folder, as well as the renumbering text displayed in the UI when dragging (its not being renumbered correctly)
+- See the [Issues List](https://github.com/scottgriv/javascript-image_carousel/issues) for the enhancements needed for this application.
-> I will work on fixing the above in the future.
-Feel free to submit a pull request if you would like to contribute to this project and add the above features.
+- I'll work on fixing the above in the future, but eel free to submit a pull request if you would like to contribute to this project and add the above features.

 ## Resources